 Though the book does not claim to be a training manual for the Green Belt certification, it comes with quizzes and even a final exam at the end, thus greatly aiding the candidate in their preparation for the examination.

 4) A Guide to Six Sigma and Process Improvement for Practitioners and Students: Foundations, DMAIC, Tools, Cases, and Certification (2nd Edition)

 by Howard S. Gitlow, Richard Melnyck, David M. Levine (ISBN-10: 0133925366)

-Besides explaining Six Sigma roles, responsibilities, techniques and methodology this guide focuses on the questions ‘what can Six Sigma do and achieve?’, and ‘how is Six Sigma executed?’
+Besides explaining Six Sigma roles, responsibilities, techniques, and methodology this guide focuses on the question ‘what can Six Sigma do and achieve?’, and ‘how is Six Sigma executed?’
 The main goals of the book are to convey an understanding and mastery of all of the five DMAIC phases and the handling of foundational Six Sigma statistics.
 Additionally, it has special chapters on pursuing the Six Sigma Black Belt and Green Belt certifications.

-With 16 chapters and over 430 pages this guide will be an invaluable resource for everyone who plans to become involved in Six Sigma.
+With 16 chapters and over 430 pages, this guide will be an invaluable resource for everyone who plans to become involved in Six Sigma.

 This book is not a training manual for the exam, but is recommended to gain an understanding of what Six Sigma Process Improvement actually means, and how it's done.
 It uses an extensive set of examples from the healthcare industry.

 by Charles T. Carroll (ISBN-10: 1466564695)

 Carroll focuses on the Six Sigma's DMAIC (Define-Measure-Analyze-Improve-Control) methodology.
 Familiarity with this methodology is important for anyone planning to work with Six Sigma.
 Although the tools and techniques presented are specifically associated with the DMAIC philosophy, they are applicable across a wide number of scenarios.